Bavarian State Library: Use

 In 2019, the library counted 78,600 active users and 1,173,000 loans.
-The reading rooms of the Bayerische Staatsbibliothek are used by around 4,000 readers every day.
-In the general reading room, open daily from 8 AM to 12 PM, approximately 111,000 volumes, primarily reference works, are freely accessible.
+Its reading rooms are used by around 4,000 readers every day.
+In the general reading room, open daily from 8 AM to 12 AM, approximately 111,000 volumes, primarily reference works, are freely accessible.
+Additionally, every day approximately 1,500 volumes are retrieved from the repositories and made available for use there.
 In the periodicals reading room around 18,000 topical issues of current periodicals are available.
 The departments of manuscripts and early printed books, maps and images, music, as well as Eastern Europe, Orient and East Asia have their own reading rooms with open-access collections.
-Every day approximately 1,500 volumes are collected from the repositories and provided for use in the general reading room.

 In 2010, a new research reading room was opened, focusing on Historical Sciences and Bavarian History and Culture (Aventinus Reading Room).